Frequently Asked Questions (FAQs)

 It is also a charge that is on your bill once a year in the month of April.
 It is for the Missouri Clean Water Act.

-The deposit is for residential customers who are renting or have a deed not recorded in their name.
-The fee is $150.00.
-To find out if a deed is in your name please contact the Recorder of Deeds office at the courthouse.
+The deposit for residential customers is $100.00.
 All commercial and industrial accounts are subject to a deposit - the amount varies with meter size.
 Please call the office for more information: (660) 826-1234

-- Photo ID (for authorized persons on the account)
+- Valid photo ID (for authorized persons on the account)

 - Complete the Service Request form